 In 2013, HBI will celebrate twenty-five years.
 I suppose all of us at HBI want to prepare and insure sustainability for the next twenty-five years.
 Our hope is to help folks, but to always announce a message of kinship, mutuality, and concrete investment in those who have been discarded.

 Gregory Boyle is an American Jesuit priest and the founder of Homeboy Industries in Los Angeles, the largest gang-intervention, rehabilitation, and re-entry program in the world.
 He has received the California Peace Prize and been inducted into the California Hall of Fame.
-In 2014, the White House named Boyle a Champion of Change.
+In 2014, the President Obama named Boyle a Champion of Change.
 He received the University of Notre Dame’s 2017 Laetare Medal, the oldest honor given to American Catholics.
-He is the acclaimed author of Tattoos on the Heart and Barking to the Choir.
-The Whole Language is his third book, and he will be donating all net proceeds to Homeboy Industries.
+He is the acclaimed author of Tattoos on the Heart, Barking to the Choir, and The Whole Language.
+CherishedBelonging is his fourth book, and he will be donating all net proceeds to Homeboy Industries.

 Rockhurst University (2010/2011) Gonzaga University (2011/2012) Holy Cross University (2011/2012) St. Mary's University (2011/2012) University of Scranton (2012/2013) Villa Maria College (2012/2013) George Fox University (2013/2014) Loyola Marymount University (2013/2014) University of Detroit Mercy (2013/2014) St. Louis University (2013/2014) Carroll College (2014/2015) Xavier University (2014/2015) Loyola University, Chicago (2014/2015)